 Gravel is a good no-nonsense solution to creating a hard standing, a driveway or a path and due to its nature, it’s easy enough to create and always provides good drainage.

-TOP TIP: For the security conscious amongst you, a gravel driveway is an excellent deterrent for would be night time burglars as its virtually impossible to walk on without creating a noise, which sounds a bit like a giant eating rice crispies. (!?)
+TOP TIP: For the security conscious amongst you, a gravel driveway is an excellent deterrent for burglars as its virtually impossible to walk on without creating a noise, which sounds a bit like a giant eating rice crispies. (!?)

 There are many different colours and sizes of stones with which you can lay down to create your path or driveway, going all the way down to the somewhat “posh” pea gravel, which are actually pebbles, although sometimes they come from inland quarries, where the sea once was, many millions of years ago.

 The pebbles used are almost identical to stones used to create traditional pebbledash and require a bit more thought in their use as they move around quite a lot with traffic on the path.

 This sort of driveway is easy to install, rarely requires planning permission and in future years the work can be quickly reversed if the homeowner changes their mind and wants to opt for a different drive surface.

 Other driveway and patio surfaces to consider